Portland Police Launch $80K Drone Program Amid Civil Rights Concerns

 The PPB’s plan involves a year-long drone program, with initial deployment in the traffic and explosives division.

-The will be used for various purposes, including documenting major crash scenes, efforts, surveilling suspicious items such as explosives, assessing damage and risks during emergencies, and locating armed suspects in hostage situations with the approval of a critical incident commander.
+The police drones will be used for various purposes, including documenting major crash scenes, search and rescue efforts, surveilling suspicious items such as explosives, assessing damage and risks during emergencies, and locating armed suspects in hostage situations with the approval of a critical incident commander.

 Despite the outlined objectives, critics, including police accountability advocacy group Portland Copwatch, have raised concerns over the potential misuse of drones for privacy and safety violations.